 I have a few paintings showcased on this page...there are more under the calendar tab.
 Every year my calendar sells out (there are a limited number ordered).
 As you check out my images you'll see a little of everything here.
 I once read an artist should have a recognizable style and subject.
 I like too many things and refuse to paint in a box.
 People recognize my work primarily by my use of color.
 I love it!
 I hope you enjoy browing through these.
 There are MANY more not posted here...the first ones here have my thoughts on the painting and several are simply for your viewing pleasure.

 Lately I've had a few commissions to do a painting of someone's home.
 If you scroll all the way to the end you will see the photos above each painting.
 Prices range from $385 up depending on the size and complexity of the home.

 Each year I make myself a Resolution to paint one painting a week.
 The result is quite an inventory of images and there are too many to post online.

 During the week at my Ghost Ranch Art Workshop/Retreat I have one large piece I begin as my first demo and add to it each day.
 This is one of those paintings.
-We were lucky enough to receive a generous amount of paints from M Graham Watercolors as a sponsor of the event.
+We were fortunate to receive a generous amount of paints from M Graham Watercolors as a sponsor of the event.
 Everyone was encouraged to paint at least one painting using them.
 This is mine..."Beneath the Elephant Ears."
 True, elephant ears don't grow in the desert.
 I took the photo while on a Master Gardener field trip to Grapevine, TX.
 I do love color!
 And, I guess others do too...this painting has been in several national (and the International Louisiana Watercolor Exhibtion in New Orleans) shows and earned a fair share of awards!
 Now I sell it as a canvas print.